Gofaone315/GHStartFirstIssue/readme.md

-# Put your name and surname below.
+# Put your name and surname in readme than push it back so we can test out GH functionality.
 Or comment if you want just so we can practice Git.
 # Cheers!
 Mods are welcome to sign in as well.

  - Ivan Markovic